ylu8888/djangotasks/README.md

 # taskinator
 Taskinator can create, track, and delete any task.
-It was made using html, css, python, and Django.

 -Add the tasks you need to do and when your finished, you can remove them.